csomgyula/select2/doc/bookmark.md

 For instance if 10% of the code is not parallelizable, then Amdahl's law states, that at most cca.
 10x improvement can be achieved even if using more then 10 processors.

 (2) The above law does not take several factors into consideration.
-For instance what happens if `B` is not constant instead it changes as `n` changes.
+For instance what happens if `B` is not constant instead it changes as `p` changes.
 Sample:

 Assume that we have an input stream of numbers and we want to determine the MAX value.
 Assume also that the stream contains N numbers and the reading can be split into different threads.
 A parallel algoritm could be the following: